 Lastly, he reattached the plug to the cord.
 Remember, he completely understands how electrical things work so there is no danger of an electrical problem occurring!

 Once he was finished, he took it all apart and I thoroughly washed it with hot soapy water.
 Drilling glass leaves a powdery residue.
-Hot soapy waters removes it easily!
+Hot soapy waters remove it easily!

 Didn’t it turn out so pretty??
 The lamp that I used the electrical parts from, including the shade, came from one of our lamps that I thought looked tired.